Misty of Chincoteague (horse): Description

 Misty would serve as a conformational example of the "Traditional Type", or "Classic Type", of Chincoteague Pony in terms of anatomy: A solid stock pony type that was sound, with some flaws that were typical for range-bred horses, such as having a blocky head; being long-backed; a bit downhill, with a very thick neck and prominent withers, or "mutton-withered"; no freedom of the jowls; a bit straight in the hinds; having a sloped croup, with a middle-to-low-set tail; and being a little over at the shoulder.

 Misty possessed a versatile and sturdy build, with short, thick legs.
-Many of her descendants are used as riding ponies and show ponies today, and Misty has become one of the most famous and prominent foundation broodmares in the Chincoteague Pony horse breed.
+Many of her descendants are used as riding ponies and show ponies today, and Misty has become one of the foundation broodmares in the Chincoteague Pony horse breed.

-A palomino pinto, Misty was heterozygous for the cream gene, which passed to only one of her foals: The Chincoteague Pony stallion Phantom Wings (1960–1964), who has no known descendants today.
-However, some of Misty's descendants inherited the cream gene from other ancestors.
+A palomino pinto, Misty was heterozygous for the cream gene, which passed to only one of her foals: the Chincoteague Pony stallion Phantom Wings (1960–1964), who has no known descendants today, but some of Misty's descendants inherited the cream gene from other ancestors.
 It is believed that Misty inherited her cream gene from her mother, Phantom, who was a smoky black, a color produced by the action of a heterozygous cream gene on an underlying black coat color.

 Misty was also heterozygous for the pinto gene, which passed to her descendants through her third surviving foal, the Chincoteague Pony mare Stormy (1962–1993).